sl0wk3yz/SwissPairingSystem/README.md

 # SwissPairingSystem
-progrma that can pair playrs using the swiss pairings systems
+program that can pair playrs using the swiss pairings systems